jeandrek/do-it/README.md

 ## Why?
 Because I want to learn about code generation.

+### Should I use do-it for my serious real-world program?
+I would advise against it&hellip;

 ## Limitations
 * No Garbage Collection
 * The compiler can only compile to 32-bit x86 AT&T Assembly